Tampa Amputation Attorneys

 An amputation is a painful, psychologically-traumatic injury which frequently reduces quality of life and affects entire families.
-At the Fernandez Firm, our Tampa amputation lawyers have successfully represented clients suffering traumatic leg, limb and below knee amputation injuries due to many forms of negligence: car accidents, motorcycle crashes, boating accidents and medical malpractice.
+At the Fernandez Firm Accident Injury Attorneys, our Tampa amputation lawyers have successfully represented clients suffering traumatic leg, limb and below knee amputation injuries due to many forms of negligence: car accidents, motorcycle crashes, boating accidents and medical malpractice.
 Over the past 19 years, our respected Tampa amputation attorneys have obtained numerous multi-million dollar trial results and are committed to protecting the legal rights of anyone suffering an amputation in the State of Florida

 Traumatic amputations in the U.S. are fairly rare injuries, experienced by only 1 in 20,000 people annually.
 In those instances, the loss of limb is usually immediate.
 In some cases, however, an amputation may occur several days after the initial trauma, as a result of medical complications.
 The most common causes of traumatic amputations are as follows:

 - Amputation due to personal injury/traffic accidents (car accidents, motorcycle accidents, bicycle accidents, etc.)